trabnm1313/WithEveryone/README.md

     - Fix program took up 30second+ to startup (for now take up about 2-3 second)
     - Make program window size fixed
     - Faster fetching data from googlesheet progress
+- 15:15 12/12/2562:
+    - Adding project folder which contain project.exe(convert from project.py but it's WIP)
+    - Optimizing code and adding more description to program
+    - Make program more colourful and look more better